Why Do Business Owners Choose to Sell?

 Sellers Who Are Retiring Often Have Very Valuable Businesses

-Savvy buyers of business understand that sellers who are retiring are not selling because of any negative reason associated with the business that may not be readily apparent.
+Savvy buyers of business understand that sellers who are retiring are generally not selling because of any negative reason associated with the business that may not be readily apparent.
 Moreover, savvy buyers of business understand that sellers who are retiring have often built up a great business over a period of many years, and often have created a tremendous amount of goodwill by virtue of their longstanding customers and brand.
 The best businesses are built by truly dedicated business owners who have labored relentlessly over many years to create a competitive advantage in the marketplace which often makes their business more valuable.

 Sellers Who Are Retiring May Have ‘Key Person’ Risk

 ‘Key person’ risk is the phenomenon of placing knowledge, skills, and key relationships of a business in the hands of one individual.
 When the ‘key person’ is the owner of the business who is selling the business, then that creates risk for the buyer after the sale.
 The buyer is afraid that the owner’s knowledge, skill, and key relationships may not be replaceable.
 It is therefore always suggested that a business owner who is thinking of retiring and selling their business first take steps to reduce their company’s ‘key person’ risk.
 This may be accomplished through making the business more owner-absentee by reducing the owner’s involvement and day to day management of the business.